alerrandro1999/alerrandro1999/README.md

 > I have skills in PHP, Laravel, Symfony, Slim Framework, PHP-FIG, PHPUnit and Composer.
 With these technologies, I can develop robust and scalable web applications, ensuring quality and efficiency throughout the development process.

 - Fluttter / Dart / Firebase

+> I'm working with Flutter, Dart and Firebase, although I'm still improving my knowledge in these technologies.
+With Flutter and Dart, I can efficiently and scalably develop mobile apps for iOS and Android using a modern and practical development toolset.

 - HTML5 / CSS3 / Javascript / Vue.js